solar-ml/aws-emr-msk/README.md

 ```
 Each data point in binary format takes 10 + 8 + 16 = 34 bytes.
 To estimate the size of the data, we consider the size of each data point and the rate at which they are generated.
 Suppose the readings from 4 sensors installed on 10,000 solar panels are collected in the SCADA system every 20 seconds and consumed once every 24 hours.

 Number of data points per device in 24 hours = (24 hours * 60 minutes/hour * 60 seconds/minute) / 20 seconds = 4,320.
 Total number of data points from all devices in 24 hours = 10,000 devices * 4,320 data points/device = 43,200,000 data points.
 Total daily batch size = 43,200,000 data points * 34 bytes/data point = 1,468,800,000 bytes = **1.47GB** or **1.37GiB** per day.
 According to the requirements, the data is collected once a day according to a schedule.
-So 10k PV panels will generate at least 1.47GB/day of binary efficient non-JSON data, while 100k devices will generate 14.7GB daily.
+So 10k PV panels will generate at least 1.47GB/day of binary non-JSON data, while 100k devices will generate 14.7GB daily.

 ## Architectural choices for data processing